-&lt;sup>55 NSCC participants using Alterative Investment Product Services (AIP) settle money payments with respect to AIP Services outside of NSCC's end-of-day net money settlement.
-All AIP money settlement is effected on a gross basis, where on the applicable settlement date, AIP debits are collected first, and in the afternoon all contra-side credits, where the corresponding debits have been collected, are paid.
+55 NSCC participants using Alterative Investment Product Services (AIP) settle money payments with respect to AIP Services outside of NSCC's end-of-day net money settlement.
+All AIP money settlement is effected on a gross basis,

-noted above, from an operational perspective, NSCC end-of-day money settlement is centralized with DTC's end-of-day settlement.
+To protect NSCC and its membership and minimize systemic risk, money settlement amounts are subject to netting to reduce funding transfers due through the commercial banking and central bank systems.
+As noted above, from an operational perspective, NSCC end-of-day money settlement is centralized with DTC's end-of-day settlement.
 In addition to providing common participants with a centralized point for consolidated reporting, it provides the benefit of netting money settlements.
 Under this process, following the determination of final net numbers for each NSCC Member and DTC Participant, these amounts are further netted or combined to produce a consolidated net money settlement obligation for common participants.
 For example, a Member with a settlement debit at NSCC and a settlement credit at DTC, will have that debit netted against the DTC credit.

 Settling banks may settle on behalf of multiple DTC Participants and/or NSCC Members.
 So, following determination of the consolidated net money settlement obligations of common participants, the net-net debit or credit amounts for each customer participant on whose behalf the settling bank settles is further netted to produce a single net-net debit or credit balance for each settling bank.
 At this stage, each settling bank must acknowledge the net amount due to it or from it, for settlement to proceed (or, a settling bank may refuse to settle for one or more identified Members or Participants).
-Settlement of these net-net balances occurs through use of the NSS, whereby DTC, for itself and as NSCC's settlement agent, submits instructions to have the Federal Reserve accounts of the settling banks charged for their net-net debit balances and credited with their net-net credit balances, with offsetting entries to the DTC account at FRBNY.
-NSS funds transfers are final immediately when effected, in accordance with the FRB rules and procedures governing NSS.
-DTC confirms that funds transfers have been effected (once the NSS process has completed) on each business day.
+Settlement of these net-net balances occurs through use of the NSS, whereby DTC, for itself and as NSCC's settlement agent, submits instructions to have the Federal Reserve accounts of the settling banks charged for their net-net debit balances and credited with their net-net credit balances, with offsetting entries to the DTC account at FRBNY.56 NSS funds transfers are final immediately when effected, in accordance with the FRB rules and procedures governing NSS.57 DTC confirms that funds transfers have been effected (once the NSS process has completed) on each business day.

 NSCC Members and settling banks must adhere to the timeframes set forth for DTC (consolidated) settlement in the DTC Settlement Service Guide.
+58